Amazon beats Q4 revenue estimates, but profits slump

 Shares in Amazon.com Inc. fell 4% in after-hours trading.

 At the same time, Amazon said its overall revenue rose 9% to $149.2 billion, higher than the $145.7 billion analysts were expecting.
 It said it expects revenue of between $121 billion and $126 billion during the current quarter.
-Analysts surveyed by FactSet had been expecting $125 billion.
+Analysts had been expecting $125 billion.

 “While some of this is down to the company’s investment in Rivian, which is putting significant pressure on the bottom line, it is also clear that a material slowdown across many parts of the business is causing considerable pain,” said Neil Saunders, managing director of GlobalData.

-The Seattle-based company has been struggling to right-size its business in the past year as consumers pulled back from the pandemic-induced move towards online shopping.
-To keep up with the demand at the time, Amazon boosted hiring at its corporate offices and its warehouses, nearly doubling its workforce to more than 1.6 million by the beginning of last year.
+Amazon has been struggling to right-size its business in the past year as consumers pulled back from the pandemic-induced move towards online shopping.
+To keep up with the demand at the time, it boosted hiring at its corporate offices and its warehouses, nearly doubling its workforce to more than 1.6 million by the beginning of last year.

 But as its retail business cooled, Amazon has been attempting to curb expenses that have outpaced sales in its North America and international businesses since the fourth quarter of 2021.
 It spent some of last year reducing its warehouse workforce through attrition, and canceling or delaying plans to open warehouses in different parts of the country.
 The company said Thursday its North America business grew by 13%, but expenses still outpaced growth.